-Custom vs. Ready Made
+Custom vs. ready-made ERP

 It is much better because little details matter and when you choose to use a ready-made solution, you may be limited by the functionality and features that are included.
 You also trade your ownership for a dependency on the integration.

 How to start: formulate your idea and your needs

-- What tasks the system is going to solve?
+- What tasks is the system going to solve?

-What are the reasons behind your request
+What are the reasons behind your request?

-How fast do you need it
+How fast do you need the solution implemented?